Zikun-Yang/FusionSeekerPro/README.md

-# FusionSeeker
+# FusionSeekerPro

 A advanced gene fusion caller for long-read single-molecular sequencing data.
-It is modified from the [FusionSeeker](https://github.com/Maggi-Chen/FusionSeeker) and can better call the fusion events.
+It is modified from the [FusionSeeker](https://github.com/Maggi-Chen/FusionSeeker) and can better call the fusion events with user friendly outputs.
 See [Differences between FusionSeekerPro and FusionSeeker?](#difference) for details.

 Authors: [Zikun Yang](https://github.com/Zikun-Yang), [Maggi Chen](https://github.com/Maggi-Chen) (author of FusionSeeker)